 Only to the persistent lover and close companion does nature reveal her beauty, only to one who no longer looks upon her as a stranger does she yield the secret of her charm —- Dwight William Tryon

 March should not have been so cold and snowy in New York.
-But finally Brooklyn smells the aroma of the spring.
+But finally, Brooklyn smells the aroma of spring.
 The trees of Prospect Park are still patches of gray.
-Yet the perennial green of the long meadow, seemingly convenient for the city planning, destroys the essence of veritable resurrection of nature.
+Yet the perennial green of the long meadow, seemingly convenient for city planning, destroys the essence of the veritable resurrection of nature.
 If Autumn is the season in which monotonicity disintegrates into a symphonic splendor of colors, early spring is the time when moderated harmony embraces traces of vitality yet to exude.
-Thus among all seasons, it is the most sensitive and of finest quality.
+Thus among all seasons, it is the most sensitive and of the finest quality.

 “The value of memory sketches lies in the fact that so much is forgotten!
 In time we must learn to leave out in our finished pictures these things which we now leave out through ignorance or forgetfulness.
 We must learn what to sacrifice.”
 Tryon not only kept the book “William Hunt ‘s Talk About Art” but also marked the previous passage.
 Under the skyline of his studio at the Harperley Hall Apartment, he could paint more than just a gaggle of souvenir images because the country lived through his heart.
-In fact he was so attuned to the native soil that he once commented passing from New England to New Jersey was like entering another world.
+In fact, he was so attuned to the native soil that he once commented passing from New England to New Jersey was like entering another world.
 Such evidence can be seen in his distinctive depiction of dawn and dusk.
-Seldom slashes of orange and red were portrayed at the horizons to signify the dusk.
-His aptitude and instinct of impacts of the seasons and times on the twilight and daybreak are both precise yet cultivated.
+Seldom slashes of orange and red were portrayed at the horizon to signify the dusk.
+His aptitude and instinct for the impacts of the seasons and times on the twilight and daybreak are both precise yet cultivated.
 Take his “Morning” painting (1907, oil on canvas) as an example, the sky was lit by the rising sunlight under the remote hills.
 The hazy yet unified light emphasizes the group of trees in the middle ground whose indistinguishable budding can only be felt through the density of light coming through the eastern sky.
-On the other hand, “November Evening” (1924, oil on panel) , a painting from his last stage, glorified the last warm sunrays in the barbed rural area.
-The strong and omenous light always feels religious, penetrating through the branches with some sharp forbidding edges.
+On the other hand, “November Evening” (1924, oil on panel), a painting from his last stage, glorified the last warm sunrays in the barbed rural area.
+The strong and ominous light always feels religious, penetrating through the branches with some sharp forbidding edges.
 Tryon didn’t live till another late Autumn.

 Whistler’s influence on Tryon would be hard to assess.
-Although it was probably Tryon who pursuaded Freer to buy the Peacock Room, the artist neither believed in the value of expatriatism nor showed great interest in urban nocturnal scenes.
+Although it was probably Tryon who persuaded Freer to buy the Peacock Room, the artist neither believed in the value of expatriatism nor showed great interest in urban nocturnal scenes.
 The exposure to Asian art through Charles Freer didn’t leave a noticeable mark on Tryon’s artistic style; if it happened that both Mr. Freeer and Tryon linked the artwork with orientalism, it was simply because the charm of Tryon’s painting comes from the same meditative characteristics in Asian art that poses the challenge on the intelligence and the sympathy of the viewers.

 I have seen the works by Tryon from both galleries like QuestRoyal and Spanierman and museums such as Brooklyn Museum (Luce Center for American Art) and Newark Museum.
 Recently, I have just finished the book “An Ideal Country: Paintings by Dwight William Tryon in the Freer Gallery of Art” by Linda Merrill.
 It could be my Asian background that I have found a strong affinity with the art of Dwight William Tryon.
 On this early spring afternoon, I feel my mind in repose after reading.
 Behind the opal pigment comes the spring air: crisp and chill, reverberating the restlessness under the ground.